jwworth/jakeworth/content/blog/gatsby-port.md

 In five years I've taken this site from WordPress to Rails, and now to Gatsby.

-Why change (twice)?
-For me, blogging has a side benefit of giving me a CMS to maintain.
-I feel driven to make that platform cutting edge, fun, and relevant.
+Why change, twice?
+For me, blogging has a side benefit of giving me my own CMS to maintain.
+I feel driven to ensure that platform is cutting-edge, fun to use, and relevant to my field.
 I've been writing 100% React for almost two years, and so this transition feels inevitable.

 What do I lose in the trade?
 I lose a Rails app to maintain, and a handful of CRUD features I built.
 Right now that's an acceptable tradeoff.
 The Rails code